Parents as Teachers

 The Parents as Teachers program is a voluntary early childhood parent education and family support program designed to help parents give their children the best possible start in life.
 The Parents as Teachers program believes that all parents will be their child’s best first teachers.
 If you have a child who is five years old or younger, you are eligible to join!

-Components of Maryville RII Parents as Teachers Program:
+Components of the Maryville R-II Parents as Teachers Program:

 Personal Visits: During personalized home visits with a certified parent educator, who is trained in child development, parents are assisted in understanding what to look for in each stage of their child’s development.
 Parent educators offer practice tips to parents on ways to encourage learning, manage behavior in their children, and promote strong parent-child relationships.

-Group Meetings: At group meetings, parents get together to gain new insignts and to share their parenting experiences, common concerns, and successes.
-Some group meetings also provide families the opportunities to participate in parent-child activities.
+Group Connections: At group meetings, parents get together to gain new insights and to share their parenting experiences, common concerns, and successes.
+Some group connection meetings also provide families the opportunities to participate in parent-child activities.

 Screenings: Parents as Teachers offers periodic screening when children are screened for hearing, vision, language, dental, nutritional, motor, intellectual and social-emotional development.
 The goals of these screenings are to give parents an understanding of their child’s development and identify any potential concern before it could be an obstacle in their child’s development.